PlasmoHQ/examples/with-svelte/README.md

 ## Getting Started

+First, make sure to replace `type="ts"` with `lang="ts"` in your Svelte components.

-First, run the development server:
+Second, run the development server:

 ```bash
 pnpm dev